 Great writers, great artists, and great companies are only able to disrupt other companies because those companies settle.
 If you’re using an AI to write copy to connect to humans, you’re settling.
 And yes, your human audience absolutely picks up on this.
 When I asked The Hustle founder, Sam Parr, how to grow an email list, he quickly credited their human-first writing style.
 “Staying out of the bullshit filter” is one of his 4 tips to quickly getting over two million subscribers.
 AI writing however, ensures you get caught in the bullshit filter.

 Should we use AI to write copy?
 The final verdict.

 Should you use AI to write articles?
-If you’re my competition my answer is a resounding yes.
+If you’re my competition, my answer is a resounding yes.
 Please use AI writing tools to your heart’s delight (here’s one).
-But if you want to change the world, make meaningful impact, disrupt an industry, or change hearts and minds, using AI to write content and copy for your company is outward confirmation to your customer, you’re a robot just like everyone else.
+But if you want to change the world, make meaningful impact, disrupt an industry, or change hearts and minds, then using AI to write content and copy for your company is outward confirmation to your customer that you’re a robot just like everyone else.

 If you need some help out-writing all the robots, you should sign up for my free newsletter.
 I send content methods to my subscribers that work for my clients.
 I’ll also send you a free guide to get your more press and media attention in just 10 days (’cause I’m nice.)